 Where can I buy your books and guides?

-APM publishes a growing range of books and guides, from general to specific interest topics, as well as study guides, available for purchase.
+APM, the Chartered body for the project profession, publishes a growing range of books and guides, from general to specific interest topics, as well as study guides, available for purchase.

 Members can download many APM publications for free in the members' area.
 Ebooks are also available to purchase.